GUIDELINES FOR POTENTIAL FILM SECTION MEMBERS:

-The Film Section membership committee interprets these two rules to mean that potential members film journalists who are paid practitioners (in a staff post, on a contract or, more typically, professionally freelance), and for whom criticism and analytical pieces form a substantial part of their output.
+The Film Section membership committee interprets these two rules to mean that potential members will be UK-based film journalists who are paid practitioners (in a staff post, on a contract or, more typically, professionally freelance), and for whom criticism and analytical pieces form a substantial part of their output.
 Beyond that, the committee is looking for excellence in the work submitted for consideration.

 Membership in the Critics’ Circle is by invitation of the Council only.
 Applicants are considered in the spring by the Film Section membership committee.
 Its recommendations must then be approved at a Film Section meeting and then by the Critics’ Circle Council.